frontenddogma/web-development-glossary/manuscript/h.md

 Hard reset
 : An early 2000s reset “style sheet” that resets the margins and paddings of all elements (`* { margin: 0; padding: 0; }`).

+Hardware security module
+: A physical computing device that safeguards and manages digital keys and that performs encryption and decryption for digital signatures, authentication, and other cryptographic functions.
+Hardware security modules traditionally come in the form of a plug-in card or an external device that attaches directly to a computer or network server.&nbsp;[†](#w-hsm)

 Hash
 : → Number sign